Frequently Asked Questions (FAQs)

 3. How can I get a copy of my house plan?

-If your plan was lodged before 1 July 2005, you will need to lodge a request under the Government Information Public Access Act (GIPAA).
+If your application was lodged before 1 July 2005, you will need to lodge a request under the Government Information Public Access Act (GIPAA).
 Information about the types of applications and how to lodge can be found here – Access to Information.

 m: PO Box 32, Parramatta NSW 2124